How to Dry Flooring After Door Leaks

 Drying is not immediate and requires ongoing monitoring.
 Check affected areas regularly for signs of improvement or worsening conditions.

-• Look for areas that remain damp longer than others
+• Look for areas that remain cool, damp, or darker than surrounding flooring

 If drying stalls or conditions worsen, additional intervention may be required.